OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 .. maybe describe a raster processing task instead of a NVIZ one?

 #.
 Choose :menuselection:`Plugins --> GRASS --> Open GRASS tools`.

+   * A long list of analysis tools will appear.

 #.
 Type ``nviz`` into the Filter box then select `NVIZ`.